shinsenter/defer.php/README.md

 # defer.php

-🔌 defer.php is a PHP helper class helping you to integrate my beloved [defer.js](https://github.com/shinsenter/defer.js) library into your websites.
+🚀 A PHP library that focuses on minimizing payload size of HTML document and optimizing processing on the browser when rendering the web page.

-defer.js is a super tiny, native performant library for lazy-loading JS, CSS, images, iframes...
+🔌 [defer.js](https://github.com/shinsenter/defer.js) is a super tiny, native performant library for lazy-loading JS, CSS, images, iframes...

 Easily speed up your website!
 Hope you guys like it.